LeidyYesi/LeidyYesi/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Activo Contac Center
+- 🔭 I’m currently working on Activo Contac
+-->
+-📚 Actualmente estoy estudiando en Digital
+-->
--📚 Actualmente estoy estudiando en Digital House -✨Dato Inreresante: Practico tenis y  Futbol
+-✨Dato Inreresante: Practico tenis y  Futbol

 -->
 <!--
 **LeidyYesi/LeidyYesi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.